antvis/G6/docs/manual/advanced/custom-node.en.md

 1. Add a flag on the node data, control the style according to the flag in `draw` when registering a custom node;
 2. Separate the interactive states from source data and `draw`, update the node only.

-We recommend adjust the state styles by the the second way, which can be achieved by:
+We recommend adjust the state styles by the second way, which can be achieved by:

 - Response the states in `setState` function when registering a node/edge;
 - Set/change the state by `graph.setItemState()`.